tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 - Run a **Tax Report**, and verify that your tax information is correct.
 - Reconcile all accounts on your **Balance Sheet**

-  - Compare your bank balances in Odoo against the current bank balances on your statements.
+  - Compare your bank balances in CoquiAPPs against the current bank balances on your statements.
 Use the report **Bank Reconciliation** to help you with this.
   - Reconcile all cash and bank account transactions by running your **Old Accounts Receivable** and **Old Accounts Payable** reports